Afghan employee kills U.S. citizen at Kabul CIA base

 The shooting follows a string of attacks by Afghan security forces against their NATO-led mentors carried out either by "rogue" soldiers and police or by insurgents who have infiltrated security forces.

-Taliban spokesman Zabihullah Mujahid could not immediately be reached for comment.
-But a senior Taliban commander reached by phone from Pakistan claimed the attacker had secretly joined the insurgents after a group of Taliban approached him to remind him "of his moral and religious duty as an Afghan."
+Taliban spokesman Zabihullah Mujahid could not immediately be reached for comment, but a senior Taliban commander reached by phone from Pakistan said the man had secretly joined the insurgents after a group of Taliban approached him to remind him "of his moral and religious duty as an Afghan."

 "He used the enemy's weapons against the enemy and that's what we have been doing everywhere in Afghanistan," said the Taliban commander, who is operating in Afghanistan and asked for anonymity for security reasons.

-"This place is at the heart of Kabul and we wanted to tell the Americans that we can chase them anywhere," the militant commander added.
+"This place is at the heart of Kabul and we wanted to tell the Americans that we can chase them anywhere," he added.

+The United States is investigating as one possibility that militants of the Haqqani network may be connected to the attack, a U.S. official said in Washington.
+It is also looking into whether the attacker acted entirely on his own on some personal grievance.

+"An investigation into the incident is ongoing, and no further motivation for the attack are available at this time," the U.S. official told Reuters.

-Officials in Washington did not question that the attack occurred in a CIA office.
+Officials in Washington did not question that it was a CIA office.

 The Ariana hotel is just a few blocks away from the Presidential Palace and the U.S. embassy, and has been used by ruling regimes for many years.